 Free public vaccination has fallen to a low ebb.
-Only three persons bared their arms at the health office to re-ceive the lymph today.
-At this stage the first Boer shell Director Horace S. Ensign asks the News to announce that the Tabernacle burst and the order was given for one regiment to retire to the edge of the hoir will meet as usual at the practice kopje, where there was more cover, hall on Richard's street tonight.
-There are now eighteen patients at the smallpox hospital.
-All are doing well, including Mr. Blood, whose appe-tite is said to be something prodigious.
-All the county employes received their regular monthly salaries this afternoon.
-The amount paid out Treasurer Lynch and aids was in the neighborhood of \$6,000. age.
-The Boer riflemen, noticing the havoc wrought, attempted to creep Tomorrow evening a dance will be given by the young people of Cannon ward.
-The dances given heretofore in havoc wrought, attempted to creep closer up on two occasions, only to be driven back with loss.
-As they retreat-ed they appealed to the British to sur-render.
-The response was a volley.
-The formation of the hill top is like a table, a mile long and a quarter of a mile broad.
-The shorter side alone was available for riffe fire.
-The firing party which responded to the loce strok was the ward have been very enjoyable and it is expected that the one tomorrow night will be no exception to the rule.
+Only three persons bared their arms at the health office to reeive the lymph today.

+Director Horace S. Ensign asks the News to announce that the Tabernacle choir will meet as usual at the practice hall on Richard's street tonight.

+There are now eighteen patients a the correctness of its information, althe smallpox hospital.
+All are doing well, including Mr. Blood, whose appethough it has not yet learned the exact positions Gen. Buller seized. tite is said to be something prodigious All the county employes received government parried most of the questheir regular monthly salaries this af ternoon.
+The amount paid out by Treasurer Lynch and aids was in the tions in regard to the war in South Africa.
+Mr. Wyndham, the parlianeighborhood of \$6,000. mentary under secretary of state for

+Tomorrow evening a dance will be given by the young people of Cannon ward.
+The dances given heretofore in the ward have been very enjoyable and it is expected that the one tomorrow night will be no exception to the rule.

 Friends desiring to view the remains of Mrs. William Dret may do so at the residence, 616 south Third West street at 1 o'clock p. m. tomorrow.
-The funeral services occur in the after- A little boy of Walter J. Poulton was yesterday taken to the Holy Cross hospital, having been kicked in the fore-head by a Shetland pony.
-His skull FIGHTING AGAIN ON THE TUGELA.
+The funeral services occur in the after-

+A little boy of Walter J. Poulton was yesterday taken to the Holy Cross hos-Mr. Wyndham said Lord Wolseley pital, having been kicked in the fore merely intended to convey the impreshead by a Shetland pony.
+His skull